9 Samsara Competitors and Alternatives in 2026

 4. Verizon Connect

 Verizon Connect is what happens when a telecom giant buys fleet tracking companies.
-They acquired Fleetmatics and Telogis, merged them into Verizon Connect, and now sell fleet telematics as part of the broader Verizon enterprise bundle.
+It acquired Fleetmatics and Telogis, merged them, and sells fleet telematics as part of the broader Verizon enterprise bundle.

 Key strength: Verizon's network and enterprise credibility.
-If your company already runs on Verizon for mobile and internet, bundling fleet tracking simplifies vendor management and sometimes unlocks discounts.
+If your company already runs on Verizon for mobile and internet, bundling simplifies vendor management and sometimes unlocks discounts.

-Best for: Businesses already deep in the Verizon ecosystem.
-Large enterprises where vendor consolidation matters more than having the best-in-class fleet product.
+Best for: Large enterprises where vendor consolidation matters more than having the best fleet product, with a legal team that reads renewal clauses.

 Detailed comparison: Samsara vs Verizon Connect